 Some scientists theorize that tektites require three main conditions to form: 1) The trajectory of the meteorite must be inclined (not perpendicular) to the Earths surface.
 2) The meteorite size must be over 1 km.
 3) The impact area must be made of silica rich porous rocks such as sandstones or quartz rich sediments.

-Moldavites are tektites, and, like tektites proper, they are not minerals.
+Moldavites are tektites, thus they are not true (IMA approved) minerals.
 About 65 % of moldavite glass is SiO2, the rest is mostly Al2O3 with a small amount of alcalic metals and trace elements.
 This composition varies slightly from one moldavite field area to another.
 The Mohs hardness of moldavite is between 6-7.
-Moldavite&s color is usually green but rarely can be also brown.
+Moldavite's color is usually green but rarely can be also brown.

 Moldavites from South Bohemia are heavily sculpted and highly valued by collectors.
 Moldavites in their original sediments are the best preserved: redeposited pieces are often tumbled, broken and dull.
 Average moldavites weigh only 6.7 g; the biggest Bohemian moldavites reach up to 12 cm and weigh about 150 g.

 Moravian moldavites are less nice with usually little or no sculptation and look of typical tektites.
 They are significantly bigger then Bohemian ones - the biggest piece ever found near Slavice weights 265.5 g and average weight is 13.5 g.